THE TRAVEL INDUSTRY

 Are you following current best practices?
 Are you offering competitive prices to your clients?
 Do your clients expect any new services that you've somehow overlooked?
 Are you making the best use of current technology in order to keep your processes as efficient as possible?
 Set aside some time every week to reflect on the value that you deliver to your clients, then be honest with yourself and identify any areas that could use some improvement.

 Set Your Professional Journey in Motion

-Knowing how to become a travel advisor is just step one.
+Knowing how to become a travel agent is just step one.
 The next step is to take action and start training.